Jamzzee/Projects/readme.md

 ---

-## Group 3: For the separate projects:
+## Group 3: Practice with React & NextJS:

 1. **The Wild Oasis - Frontend**
    _For the user-facing reservation system_ </br>